 • Managing personal resilience by quickly getting into a powerful and motivated state.

-To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide to the day.
+To give you more of an idea of what you’ll learn and how the course will help you, here’s a quick guide.

 • An overview of NLP